Skip to main content

 And there you have it!
 You've successfully set up Tabby with Caddy as a reverse proxy.
 Happy coding with your new AI assistant!

-As an additional note, since the release of v0.9.0, Tabby enterprise edition now includes the built-in ability to handle replicas and load balancing, with a integrate account management system.
+As an additional note, since the release of v0.9.0, Tabby enterprise edition now includes the built-in account management system.
 For more information, refer to the official documentation for details.